 The image above shows a sample of how I use this incredibly compact writing set up on the road.
 In this photo, I’m at a coffee shop in Punta Natales, Chile in Southern Patagonia, looking out the window at the Magellan Straight while hammering out an article on time management for another job.

-My iPad Pro is a must for me when I travel – forming the backbone of on-the-road entertainment (like movies and ebooks) and the foundation of my work as an artist.
+My iPad Pro (shop the latest mode here on Amazon) is a must for me when I travel – forming the backbone of on-the-road entertainment (like movies and ebooks) and the foundation of my work as an artist.
 (P.S.
-Downloading the $10 app Procreate and purchasing an Apple Pen is also a fun and unique way to create a digital format travel journal) without having to pack a full travel Journal Supply kit.
+Downloading the $10 Procreate app and purchasing an Apple Pen is also a fun and unique way to create a digital format travel journal) without having to pack a full travel Journal Supply kit.

 12 pack of canvas bags